deepmodeling/CrystalFormer-CSP/README.md

 - [X] move code from notebook to script
 - [ ] implement flow model for `L` based on the gaussian p(L|G)
 - [X] train the model and get some samples
-- [ ] find out a way to evaluate the model, see whether this is indeed promising.
+- [ ] evaluate the model, may follow https://github.com/txie-93/cdvae or https://github.com/jiaor17/DiffCSP
 - [ ] write samples back to CIF file

 enhancement